postyou/contao-proven-expert/README.md

 ## Cache

-The API response is cached and automatically updated every hour.
+The API response is cached and automatically updated every hour (default).
 You can manually clear the cache by either:

 -   saving the corresponding frontend module or
 -   purging the ProvenExpert cache via the system maintenance